How to Ensure Against A Rainy Day For Your Career

 Given a moment, I’m sure you can recall at least one incident from your childhood when you heard something related to preparing for a “rainy day.”

-I certainly remember times feeling like our household was in a constant state of readiness for storm clouds that could blow in without notice and upset the order of life.
-Our rainy day fund provided a limited safeguard against myriad disasters that could assail our already over-stressed financial condition.
+I remember times feeling like our household was in a constant state of readiness for storm clouds that could blow in without notice and upset the order of life.
+Our rainy day fund provided a limited safeguard against disasters that could assail our already over-stressed financial condition.
 Of the little we had left over after bills were paid, at least something went into the fund each month.

 As I grew older I came to appreciate the importance of having a rainy day fund and am grateful to my grandmother for instilling the lesson during my formative years.
 In my practice as a financial advisor, I encourage all of my clients to maintain cash reserves for emergencies, a more contemporary label for the time-tested rainy day fund.